abiaco/IGGI_Game_AI/README.md

 This is the one-week project for the IGGI Game AI module.
 A Genetic Algorithm which evolves HeightMaps.

+Pre-requisites for running the project:
+	OpenCV (2.4.9+ preferably).
+	Recommend linux operating system to avoid headaches installing and configuring OpenCV, and also for speed reasons.
+	Recommended use of Visual Studio 2013 (in Windows) and whatever IDE / vim / emacs / sublime in Linux.
+	Other than that, smooth sailing.

 Most is described in the report, however, one aspect needs mentioning: how to add new Individual classes for the GA to process properly.

 Rather easy: